Safe in Our Care: Our Commitment to You

 Even as we respond to COVID-19, Tidelands Health is here – as we have been for 70 years – to deliver the safe, quality, compassionate care you need.
 We help people live better lives through better health: It’s our mission.

 If you need medical care, please call your physician’s office or 1-866-TIDELANDS.
 In an emergency, call 911.

 At Tidelands Health, we’re taking extra precautions to keep you safe.
 It’s our Safe in Our Care commitment, and you’ll find it at every one of our more than 60 care locations across the region.

 When you call to schedule an appointment, we’ll ask you questions about your health and any symptoms you may be experiencing.
 We’ll collect additional information over the phone to reduce the amount of paperwork when you come in for your visit.
 And we’ll remind you to wear a face covering or mask to your appointment.
-If you don’t have a face covering, we will supply one before you enter the building, but you are strongly encouraged to bring your own to help us conserve our supply.
+If you don’t have a face covering or mask, one will be provided for you.
 All patients, visitors and team members are required to wear a face covering or mask in all Tidelands Health care locations.

 Safe Care Navigators

 When you arrive at a Tidelands Health care location, you’ll be greeted by a Safe Care Navigator who will screen you for COVID-19 symptoms, provide sanitizer for hand hygiene and, if you don’t already have a face covering, provide you a mask.
 The Safe Care Navigator will also answer any questions you may have about our safety protocols.